 In the heart of Arctic Norway, as well as skiing there is a great choice of additional activities to do and sites to see from your base in Narvik.

 - Northern Lights hunting

-- Polar Park – meet and learn about native wildlife
+- Visit the Polar Park wildlife park, to meet and learn about the native wildlife

 - Ski-touring and guiding